opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 # Query DSL

-OpenSearch provides its own proprietary query domain-specific language (DSL) that you can use to perform customized searches on your data.
+OpenSearch provides a query domain-specific language (DSL) that you can use to perform customized searches on your data.

 ## Term-level and full-text queries

 OpenSearch supports two types of query DSL queries when you search for data: term-level queries and full-text queries.
 The following table describes the differences between them: